Color clusters in images in Library of Congress collections#

 return images, item_urls

-How many thumbnail images did we identify in the Baseball Cards collection?
+How many JPEG images did we identify in the Baseball Cards collection?

 len(image_list)